jonesbrett/Python-3-Cheatsheet/pages/loops.md

 ## The Pass Statement

-'for' loops cannot be empty, but if you for some reason have a 'for' loop with no content, then put the 'pass' statement to aviod getting an error:
+The 'for' loops cannot be empty, but if you for some reason have a 'for' loop with no content, then put the 'pass' statement to aviod getting an error:

 ```python
 for x in [0, 1, 2]: